Gabberpal/SeqVision/README.md

 - **Sequence Filtering**: Filter sequences by GC content, length, and quality.
 - **Sequence Transformation**: Transcription, complementarity, reverse complementarity, reverse, and palindrome selection.
 - **Sequence Analysis**: Calculate statistics on sequences such as GC content and length.
+- **Convert multiline fasta data to oneline**: convert fasta reads to oneline.
+- **Extract and sort protein description after BLAST**: Parses a BLAST output file to extract and sort protein descriptions.

 ## Installation